dustynesemail-spec/Journalgame/README.md

 Friends now introduce themselves with a description card and belong to the player who discovers them.
 Kitty (🐱), Fred (🎨), and Bla Bla (💜) appear beneath their owner in the player row.
 Repeat discoveries keep the original owner and do not add duplicates.

 Tap a player name to view health, location, status, actions, ability, eye marks, current friends, and shared items and supplies.
 Friends have no separate health or usable abilities yet; inventory remains shared.
 The phone layout keeps the map and controls onscreen.

+## v0.1.4 — Special abilities

+Each player can use their special ability once on their turn, spending 1 of their 3 actions.
+The button shows ABILITY USED after success and resets on that player's next turn.
+Cancelling before the first successful step costs nothing.

+- Explorer — TRAILBLAZE: move through up to two connected regions for 1 action.
+The second step is free; stopping after the first step does not refund the action.
+- Hunter (formerly Scavenger) — HUNT: gather 2 local materials.
+A Tool still adds one extra and is consumed.
+Normal Gather collects 1, with no random Hunter bonus.
+- Builder — DOUBLE CRAFT: craft up to two items for 1 action, paying the material cost of each.
+The second item costs no extra action, including when the first used the final action.
+May finish after one item.
+- Medic — CARE: choose self or one teammate in the same region and restore up to 3 Hearts, capped at 5.
+Can rescue a knocked-out survivor with 3 Hearts.
+No valid target means no cost.

+Normal movement, crafting and Help remain available as separate actions.
+Updated guides and player cards describe the new abilities.